Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 This can all be performed with ease using a data provisioning pipeline.
 To run it follow these steps:

-1. In this repository, navigate in the folder `examples/pipelines/utils/upload_data`
+1. In this repository, navigate in the folder `examples/pipelines/utils/upload_data/`

-2. If you are not using the quickstart setup, check the config file under ...
+2. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/utils/upload_data/` to match your setup.

 3. Submit the experiment by running: